jjpark0727/Portfolio_Statistical_Analysis/README.md

 ---

-## Project 1.
+## #1 Project.
 Application of Ordinal Logistic Regression on the Relationship between Breakfast and Energy Level

 - **Project Overview**